Texas is the one state where workers comp is optional, meaning work injury claims can often be confusing.

 - Compensation for emotional trauma, loss of consortium, etc.

-Regardless of whether or not your employer subscribed to worker’s comp, if your injuries were caused by a defective product (e.g., malfunctioning machinery, faulty power tools, etc.), then you may actually have a product liability injury claim against a third party; not your employer.
+Regardless of whether or not your employer subscribes to worker’s comp, if your injuries were caused by a defective product (e.g., malfunctioning machinery, faulty power tools, etc.), then you may actually have a product liability injury claim against a third party; not your employer.
 Likewise, if you were injured in a car accident while in the course and scope of your employment, you can still bring a negligence claim against the at-fault motorist.

 Montgomery Law is a Dallas-based personal injury law firm focused on getting clients the justice and compensation they deserve.